M&M's: 1980s: Expanding internationally

 In the 1980s, the confections were introduced internationally to Australia, Canada, Europe, Hong Kong, Japan, Malaysia, and the United Kingdom.
 M&Ms Royals were marketed in the early 1980s with an advertising campaign that said: "Now chocolate's got a whisper of mint."
 They were colored pale green or brown and showed a crown rather than an M&Ms logo.

-Holidays Chocolate Candies for Easter and Christmas were launched in 1986, with the Easter confection having a bunny, chick, and egg symbols on pastel-colored shells and the Christmas confection having pine tree, bell, and candle symbols on red and green shells; with the latter also having a special mint flavor.
-By 1993, the holiday symbols would be replaced with the standard trademark "M".
+Holidays Chocolate Candies for Easter and Christmas were launched in 1986, with the Easter confection having a bunny, chick, and egg symbols on pastel-colored shells and the Christmas confection having pine tree, bell, and candle symbols on red and green shells.
+The green shells had a special mint flavor.
+By 1993, the holiday symbols were replaced with the standard trademark "M".

 In 1988, the almond-centered variety once offered in the 1960s became available again in limited release, with appearances only during Christmas and Easter times.
-They would become a standard part of the product line in 1992.
+They became a standard part of the product line in 1992.

 1990s: New flavors ring

 In 1991, the Peanut Butter variety was released.
 These candies have peanut butter inside the chocolate shell and the same color scheme as the other varieties of the confection.
 As of at least 2013, the size of the peanut butter M&M has become slightly smaller.
 In 1995, tan M&Ms were discontinued to be replaced by blue.
 To introduce the new color, the Home Shopping Network televised a promotional video for the blue M&M. Producer Jon Watson became the first man to wear the famous blue M&M suit.

 During the 1990s, Europe first began to adopt the M&M's brand name, replacing existing products.
 Two of these products were known as "Treets" and "Bonitos".
 In 1996, Mars introduced "M&M's Minis", smaller confections usually sold in plastic tubes instead of bags.
 In 1999, Crispy M&Ms were released.
 They were slightly larger than the milk chocolate variety and also featured a crispy wafer center.
-The Crispy variety was discontinued in the United States in 2005, before being reintroduced in 2015 and re-discontinued in 2022 to make way for the Crunchy Cookie flavor; however, they remained continually available in Europe and Australia.
+The Crispy variety was discontinued in the United States in 2005, before being reintroduced in 2015 and re-discontinued in 2022 to make way for the Crunchy Cookie flavor.
+They remained available in Europe and Australia.